 and on earth peace to those on whom his favor rests.”

 4.2 Why Did the Jews not Accept Jesus as the Messiah?

 Most Jewish people at the time did not believe that Jesus was the awaited Messiah, for many reasons, examples:

-Many Jewish people rejected Him because He was performing miracles on the Sabbeth!!
-And called Him demon-possessed for defiling the holy Sabbeth.
+Many Jewish people rejected Him because He was performing miracles on the Sabbath!!
+And called Him demon-possessed for defiling the holy Sabbath.
 Jesus rebuked them for that and tried to explain why they were wrong.

-Despite all the magnificent miracles He performed, including raising people from the dead, example Lazarus was raised after he had been dead for 4 days!!
-Most Jewish people did not believe that He was the Messiah and are still waiting for the real one to come, up to this day.
+Despite all the magnificent miracles He performed, including raising people from the dead, most Jewish people did not believe that He was the Messiah and are still waiting for the "real messiah" to come!!

 The 4 disciples who wrote these 4 books described the life of Jesus starting with His birth in a stable manger in Bethlehem to His resurrection and ascension into heaven.
 They described similar details in their own way.
 And sometime one reported certain stories that the others did not.
 But they all noted that they could write many books if they had time to include all the details.

 “Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.”

 4.4 The Rest of The Books in The New Testament